Standard 6.0 Program Resources

 Calibration for two years is included with the purchase price of the audiometers.

 Additional funds are built into the next three years of the Program Budget (See new five-year program budget); as new faculty are hired, they will participate in making decisions as to how these additional equipment funds are spent, based on their teaching and research needs.

 The program shares resources with the College of Health Professions, which provide access to a Cadaver Laboratory (see photo to right) and a Simulation Laboratory.

 6.4 The program has access to clerical and technical staff, support services, and library and technology resources that are appropriate and sufficient to achieve the program's mission and goals.

 Clerical Support: The Department has a 50% FTE Administrative Assistant and one work-study student assigned to it.
 As additional faculty are hired and the program grows in class size, additional support will be added (See new five-year program budget ).

-IT: The University provides extensive IT support, with an IT station within the Cambridge building.
+IT: The University provides extensive IT support.

 Resources are addressed in the Goal 3 section of the Department Strategic Plan.